urbanairship/python-library/docs/segment.rst

 .. automodule:: urbanairship.devices.segment
     :members: Segment
 .. note::
-    A segment's id is automatically set upon calling :code:`segment.create(airship)` and can be accessed using
+    A segment's id is automatically set upon calling *segment.create(airship)* and can be accessed using *segment.id*
-    :code:`segment.id`

 Modifying a Segment
 -------------------